OpenDreamKit/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 ![Sage for Windows start menu shortcuts](/public/images/2017-08-28-SageWindows/shortcuts.png){:class="img-responsive"}

-"SageMath Console" launches the standard Sage command prompt in a text-based console.
+The shortcut titled just "SageMath 8.0" launches the standard Sage command prompt in a text-based console.
 In general it integrates well enough with the Windows shell to launch files with the default viewer for those file types.
-For example, plots will saved to files and displayed automatically with the default image viewer registered on the computer.
+For example, plots are saved to files and displayed automatically with the default image viewer registered on the computer.

 ![Sage for Windows console](/public/images/2017-08-28-SageWindows/console.png){:class="img-responsive"}

-Because Mintty supports [SIXEL](https://en.wikipedia.org/wiki/Sixel) mode graphics, it may also be possible to embed plots and equations directly in the console, but this has not been made to work yet with Sage.
+(Because Mintty supports [SIXEL](https://en.wikipedia.org/wiki/Sixel) mode graphics, it may also be possible to embed plots and equations directly in the console, but this has not been made to work yet with Sage.)

 "SageMath Shell" runs a bash shell with the environment set up to run software in the Sage distribution.
 More advanced users, or users who